 The server does not even notice that a TCP SYN flooding attack has been launched and can continue to use its resources for valid requests, while the firewall deals with the TCP SYN flood attack.
-The firewall does not have to use a lot of resources because a SYN request matching a rule with inbound policy is neither logged nor appears in real time status nor in the access cache until it is categorized as a valid TCP connection.
+The firewall does not have to use a lot of resources because a SYN request matching a rule with inbound policy is neither logged nor appears in real-time status or in the access cache until it is categorized as a valid TCP connection.
 To further protect the server, you can assign limits to the total amount of sessions and the maximum number of sessions coming from one source.
 Set the maximum number of sessions lower than the Max Session Slots (Box > Infrastructure Services > General Firewall Configuration).
 If one of the limits are exceeded, further connection attempts are ignored.

 Configure the TCP Accept Policies and Thresholds